Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \subsection{Component Analysis}

 As mentioned in Section \ref{sec:method}, our RATFM is composed of a road network modeling module, a short-range road-aware inference module, a long-range road-aware inference module, and an external factor modeling module.
-To verify the effectiveness of each component, we implement four variants of RATFM, which are described as follows: \begin{itemize} \item {\textbf{Short-Net}}: This variant is a baseline that only utilizes a simple short-range inference module to generate fine-grained traffic flow maps.
-Notice that the short-range inference module is road-independent, since the road network is not involved in this variant. \item {\textbf{Short+Road-Net}}: This variant learns the local spatial distribution of traffic flow under the guidance of road network information.
-Specifically, this network consists of the road network modeling module and short-range road-aware inference module. \item {\textbf{Short+Long+Road-Net}}: This variant utilizes the road network information to facilitate the short-range inference and long-range inference simultaneously.
-Specifically, this network is composed of the above modules other than the external factor modeling module. \item {\textbf{Short+Long+Road+External-Net}}: This variant is the full model of the proposed RATFM.
-Compared with other variants, this network further incorporates external factors to generate the fine-grained traffic flow maps. \end{itemize}
+To verify the effectiveness of each component, we implement five variants of RATFM, which are described as follows: \begin{itemize} \item {\textbf{Short-Net}}: This variant is a baseline that only utilizes a simple short-range inference module to generate fine-grained traffic flow maps.
+Notice that the short-range inference module is road-independent, since the road network is not involved in this variant. \item {\textbf{Road+Short-Net}}: This variant learns the local spatial distribution of traffic flow under the guidance of road network information.
+Specifically, this network consists of the road network modeling module and short-range road-aware inference module. \item {\textbf{Road+Short+Long-Net}}: This variant utilizes the road network information to facilitate the short-range inference and long-range inference simultaneously.
+Specifically, this network is composed of the above modules other than the external factor modeling module. \item {\textbf{Road+Short+Long+External-Net}}: This variant is the full model of the proposed RATFM.
+Compared with other variants, this network further incorporates external factors to generate the fine-grained traffic flow maps. \item {\textbf{ConcatRoad+Short+Long+External-Net}}: This variant doesn't have the road network modeling module.
+Instead, the road network map is directly sized to $I_f{\times}J_f$ and then concatenated with the upsampled coarse-grained traffic flow map and the external factor features as input to the short/long-range modules. \end{itemize}